orcmid/hexo-spanner/source/_posts/Link.md

 ---
 ```

-## Observvations ##
+## Observations ##

  * I don't see any way to use this.

  * Since clicking on the title is the standard way to access the single-page of a post, having that link go elsewhere sometimes strikes me as misleading.

  * It is very subtle that the date links to the single-page of the post.
 I need to make two posts on the same day and confirm that is actually what happens.
+It might be useful to provide a finer date stamp.
+Or maybe simply not worry about it.  *expanded 2017-12-08*